A baby doesn't always necessarily have diarrhea; breastfed baby stool is supposed to be loose and quite frequent.

 enough fatty hindmilk (more towards the end of a feed) this usually producing

-stool that seems like diarrhea and is usually runny, frothy and greenish in color.
+stool that seems like diarrhea and is typically runny, frothy and greenish in color.

 NB – Caretakers should be on the lookout